ginobilinie/codeBook/README.md

 4. dfs.cpp: A poj problem (3050).
 DFS is quite commonly used.
 Remember the trace back after dfs.
 Here we donot need to use used to remember the visiting status like BFS.

 5. treeBuild.cpp: A poj problem (1577).
 Build a tree and then preorder traverse it.
 Given some specific information about a tree, and then ask you to build the that tree, such as, given two of post-order/pre-order/mid-order traverse sequences, ask you to inference the rest one's sequence.
 In this problem, the tree is BST, so the problem is much easier.
 And here I use a integer to simulate real pointer, actually it will be very cool if I use real pointer.

+6. treeBuildwithBFSoutput.cpp: A problem for 3367.
+Build a tree according to post-order traverse, and then output the tree from down-to-up, right-to-left.
+The 1st part is easy done with Stack, the 2nd part should be done with BFS visit, and the reverse the visited sequence.
+Note, we use the integer to simulate the real pointer, and push the node index to the stack/queue, this makes the problem much easier.